ippontech/blog-usa/posts/decentralized-data-storage-finance.md

+---
+authors:
+- Greg Kontos
+tags:
+- Verified Credentials
+- Personal Data Stores
+- Solid
+- Decentralized Internet
+- Distributed Internet
+date: 2021-08-30T11:00:13.000Z
+title: "Distrubuted Personal Data Stores and Verified Credentials: Potential Opportunities in Finance"
+image:
+---

 ## Summary
 In this article we will explore the possible impacts and benefits of personal data ownership ( aka personal data stores) and decentralized digital identity ( aka verified credentials ) within banking and finance.
 We'll explore what if any are the benefits to customers if banks integrate with these personal data stores?
 Are there benefits to banks themselves if they undertake these integrations?
 We'll also take a look at how likely these distributed data stores are to reach a tipping point of adoption?

-# Distrubuted Personal Data Stores and Verified Credentials: Potential Opportunities in Finance?
+# Distrubuted Personal Data Stores and Verified Credentials: Potential Opportunities in Finance

 Various corners of the internet envision a future in which users own and control the content they create online.
 These visions go by a variety of names such as Personal Data Stores, Trusted Digital Web, Self-Sovereign Identity, Verified Credentials, and more.
 Here we will indelicately lump all of these concepts under the general umbrella of 'distributed personal data stores' to indicate both that 1) the data is user owned and that 2) the data is architecturally distributed across many locations.
 There are a variety of projects that implement some version of this user controlled data paradigm.
 These solutions are variously built using peer-to-peer technologies, assorted cryptography, and blockchain to provide access control and immutability.
 To achieve an internet where this user owned data can be securely accessed and used by multiple online applications will require standards.
 Those standards are beginning to take shape and an ecosystem is in the early stages of development.
 As the ecosystem develops they may offer opportunities to address financial customer's privacy concerns and create more personalized banking experiences.